 Half of the City Councilors are elected by "wards," which means that they live within that ward and must remain a resident of that ward throughout their term in office; however, all councilors are elected by all city residents.

 A ward map is available, by request, at City Hall and on the City's website.

-The Mayor, At-Large Councilors, and Municipal Court Judge are “At-Large” positions, which mean they may live anywhere within City limits.
+The Mayor, At-Large Councilors, and Municipal Court Judge are “At-Large” positions, which means they may live anywhere within City limits.

 Positions and Terms---All Positions are Nonpartisan